Scaling Laws for Economic Productivity: Experimental Evidence in LLM-Assisted Translation

 These gains were not split evenly between all translators.
 All participants completed a baseline task without any AI assistance offering a metric for translator skill.
 Splitting the translator’s into two groups based on whether their first task was completed in above or below the median time the impact of increased model compute differed significantly.
 Those with ‘high-skill’ reduced their time taken per task by 4.9\% whilst those with ‘low-skill’ saw a more than 4x larger reduction of 21.1\% (p=0.017).
 These results have potentially significant implications for the degree to which future AI improvements are skill-biased and their subsequent impacts on wage inequalities. \\\

+Utilizing the experimental findings on economic scaling laws, I estimate the aggregate productivity gains from AI on the US economy over the next decade.
+This calculation mirrors that of Acemoglu (2024) and utilizes the same framework based on Hulten's theorem- the only changes are to allow for the possibility of model improvement as the scaling hypothesis suggests, and to take into account recent data on inference costs.
+These changes leads to a significantly higher productivity estimate of around a magnitude higher than in Acemoglu (2024) with an estimate 6.9\% productivity growth. \\\

 The rest of the paper is organized as follows.
 Below, connections to four existing academic literatures are drawn.
 In Section Two, an overview of the experimental design is offered alongside some summary statistics on how the translator’s viewed the experimental design.
 This includes the degree to which they considered the tasks as similar to ones they experienced as professionals and their previous familiarity with AI tools.